Pitra paksh (Shraddh) dates and time duration for the year 2016

 6. No Shraddh has been prescribed for abortive child.

 Tarpan : offering of water to the deceased

 Tarpan literally means offering of water to the deceased.
 It is customary to add milk, oats,rice,sesame

 seeds, sandalwood and flowers when offering tarpan.
-The mixture is offered in a small stream made with
+The mixture is offered in a small stream made

-can be performed during the dark fortnight of Ashvin.
+the ceremony can be performed during the dark fortnight of Ashvin.

 In the Manusmriti Tarpan has been described as pitra-yagya - a yagya dedicated to the memory of

 forefathers.It is believed that it gives contentment to the deceased, and promotes comfort and happiness